 After 48 hours, the reading was negative, and so pedia requested for chest x-ray.
 But the radiologist suggested to consider Pneumonia.
 So our doctor read the x-ray, but being the experienced pedia that she is and since Yesha has no bouts of cough, she diagnosed Primary Complex instead.

 Below are the photos of Yesha’s x-rays.
-You can easily notice the cloudiness in her lung’s xrays.
+Normally, a healthy lungs should be clean and clear.
+But in her x-rays below, you can easily notice the cloudiness in her lung’s xrays.

 Chest X-Ray posteroanterior (PA) view